ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 [github.com/ttaubert/osgp-oma-digest](https://github.com/ttaubert/osgp-oma-digest).)

-Now that you hopefully have a solid understanding of how the OMA digest computes a MAC from a given key and input we can start thinking about how to attack it.
+Now that you hopefully have a solid understanding of how the OMA digest computes a MAC from a given key and data we can start thinking about how to attack it.

 ## The key recovery attack